Child support—What is It & How is it Determined?

 Child support should be fair and reasonable with the primary focus on the well-being of the children and with both parents contributing according to their financial ability.

 Generally, the Federal Child Support Guidelines serve as the basis for determining the amount of child support, thus reducing conflicts between parents regarding payment amounts and arrangements.
+However, child support can be made outside these guidelines as long as it is deemed fair and reasonable.

 Note: The following general information about child support should not substitute for advice from a legal professional, as every situation is unique and requires personized guidance prior to mediation.